XuewenWangUGA/VarSeqStitcher/README.md

 # VarSeqStitcher
+A novel bioinformatics software to build and phase long alleles for SNP, STR and InDel from VCF and reference.

 Works for any computing system where the Java Run enviroment is avaialble.
 The tested systems include:

 Windows 10,11